How to craft an advisor value proposition that actually sets you apart

 Trying to appeal to everyone.
 An advisor value proposition that targets "all Canadians" will connect with none of them.

 Being vague about outcomes.
 "We help you achieve your financial goals" says nothing.
 "We help you retire with confidence that your income will last" says something.
+We explored this tension in our post on marketing compliance for wealth advisors, because balancing bold claims with CIRO requirements is an everyday challenge.

 It's also worth noting that your value proposition will change over time.
 As your practice evolves and your niche sharpens, the language should evolve with it.
 Think of it as a living document, not a plaque on the wall.